 If you find links to articles on the same topics as yours but worse, you can also contact the website’s owner and offer your own instead.
 If it’s longer, more informative and brings more value than the one currently linked to, you have all the chances of snatching that link for yourself.

 To find such opportunities, you’re going to need the backlink checker from Respona, otherwise Ahrefs would be a pretty good choice.

 Partnerships and Sponsorship

 Partnerships are also the way to go.
 Establish relationships with other businesses in your niche and work on joint projects together.
-Organizing events or simply writing content for one another works great too.
+Organising events or simply writing content for one another works great too.

 Stay away from “link-for-link” offers that will periodically show up in your inbox though, as Google is against it.